 Along with general features such as parking lots, entrances, accessible routes, and bathrooms; standards for specific recreational features are included in the 2010 ADA Standards.

-For more information about program access obligations, visit our page Recreation and Program Access.
+For more information about program access obligations, visit the Great Plains ADA Center's article Recreation and Program Access.